jeanfrancoisgratton/certificateManager/README.md

 - `index.txt` is the main database that stores every certificate in the PKI, including the rootCA<br>
 - `serials` is the latest generated certificate serial<br>
 - `newcerts/` is the directory holding a copy of the generated certificates; the filename is an hexidecimal-translated number (from the cert serial number)<br>
+- `cfg/` is the certificate configuration files
+- `srv/cert/` contains the certificates themselves
+- `srv/csr/` contains the certificate signing request; I keep these in case you want to make your PKI structure public
+- `srv/private/` contains the certificate private key (needed by CSR)
+- `srv/java/` are the certificates (.crt), converted in PKCS#12 and JKS formats, for Java usage
+<br><br>

 <H2>How do we use the software</H2>
 <H3>Create an environment file</H3>